Habit Streak Tracker

 Is my data saved?
 Do I need to sign up?

 No sign-up required.
 Everything is stored in your browser's localStorage.
 Your data stays on your device.
 If you clear your browser data or switch devices, your habits will be gone — that's why we added the export/import feature.
+Export regularly as a backup.

 How many habits should I track at once?

 One.
 Maybe two if they're very small.
 The biggest mistake is trying to change everything at once.
 Research shows that focusing on one habit at a time dramatically increases success rates.
 Master one (66+ days), then add another.
+This tracker allows up to 10, but that's a ceiling, not a target.

 What if I miss a day?

 It's fine.
 Research shows that missing one day has virtually zero impact on long-term habit formation.
 The danger is missing two days in a row — that's when a new pattern forms.
 Never miss twice.
 If you miss a day, just get back on track immediately.
+Don't try to "make up" for it by doing double — that leads to burnout.

 What's the best time to do habits?

 Morning.
 Willpower is highest in the morning and depletes throughout the day.
 If you can anchor your new habit to your morning routine (right after coffee, right after getting dressed), success rates are significantly higher.
+A study in the British Journal of Health Psychology found that morning habits were 2x more likely to become automatic than evening habits.

 Should I use this instead of a habit tracking app?

 If you want simplicity and privacy — yes.
 No accounts, no ads, no notifications, no distractions.
 If you need cross-device sync or reminders, try Streaks (iOS), Habitica, or Loop Habit Tracker (Android).
 The best tool is the one you'll actually use.
+If you've downloaded 5 habit apps and never opened any of them, this tracker is for you.